MCHRI Biodesign Faculty Fellows

 MCHRI Funded Partner

-The Maternal and Child Health Research Institute (MCHRI) has sponsored maternal and child health Biodesign Faculty Fellowships since fiscal year 2018.
+The Maternal and Child Health Research Institute (MCHRI) has sponsored maternal and child health Biodesign Faculty Fellowships since 2017.
 The fellowship provides motivated Stanford faculty members from the schools of Medicine and Engineering with advanced training and mentoring in health technology innovation.